GlobalWebIndex/kamon-stackdriver/README.md

     # The Stackdriver rate limit is at a 1000 requests per 100 seconds, so
     # sending frequently isn't a problem.
     tick-interval = 2 seconds

-    # Make the identifiers compatible with what Stackdriver Trace expects.
-    identity-provider = "kamon.trace.IdentityProvider$DoubleSizeTraceID"
   }
 }
 ```